-Advocates from the Association of Washington Cities, Washington Public Ports Association, Washington Economic Development Association and NAIOP, among other organizations, have been working on a strategy and legislative approach that addresses prior concerns and helps address the current dire need for economic development tools which would help spark economic recovery.
-Our approach to TIF does not raise property taxes on residents but allows new development to pay for much-needed public infrastructure.
+Advocates from the Association of Washington Cities, Washington Public Ports Association, Washington Economic Development Association and NAIOP, among other organizations worked to get TIF legislation approved in 2021.
+Washington State’s approach to TIF does not raise property taxes on residents but allows new development to pay for much-needed public infrastructure.

 TIF 101 webinar with WEDA and WPPA

 On November 17 WEDA and WPPA hosted an introductory webinar on TIF where we covered:

 The ways in which TIF programs could help finance and expedite development

 How you can get involved in supporting the TIF coalition in the 2021 Legislative Session

 If you missed the live session, you can watch a recording of the webinar here!

 Monday, December 14, at 9:00 am - Via Zoom